syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 ## Segment customization with template

-To customize segment taskbars in a Gantt chart, you can use the [TaskbarTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTemplates-1.html#Syncfusion_Blazor_Gantt_GanttTemplates_1_TaskbarTemplate) component to customize the taskbars.
-For customizing the split taskbar, you can use the [GetRowTaskModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_GetRowTaskModel__0_) method to get the taskbar segment details such as left position, width, progress width, and more.
-You can refer to the [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.IGanttTaskModel-1.html#Syncfusion_Blazor_Gantt_IGanttTaskModel_1_Segments) for more information.
-The code snippet below using the `GetTaskData` method to retrieve segment details using the template context in `GetRowTaskModel` method.
-The code sample below demonstrates how to change the split taskbar color in a Gantt chart using a template.
-The image below shows the ui changes using the template.
+To customize segment taskbars in a Gantt chart, use the [TaskbarTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTemplates-1.html#Syncfusion_Blazor_Gantt_GanttTemplates_1_TaskbarTemplate) component.
+For customizing split taskbars, utilize the [GetRowTaskModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_GetRowTaskModel__0_) method to access segment details like left position, width, progress width, and more from the [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.IGanttTaskModel-1.html#Syncfusion_Blazor_Gantt_IGanttTaskModel_1_Segments).

+In the provided code snippet, the `GetTaskData` method retrieves segment details using the template context in the `GetRowTaskModel` method.
+This code demonstrates how to change the color of split taskbars in a Gantt chart using a template, as shown in the image below showcasing the UI changes.

 ```cshtml
 @using Syncfusion.Blazor.Gantt